Finite Key Security of the Extended B92 Protocol

 Now we will trace through Alice's operations on the above state.
 First, she traces out those systems where $D_i = 1$.
 Equivalently she measures them and discards the output.
 To maintain the dimension of the system, she replaces any discarded system with a $\ket{0}$.
 We will follow the protocol's execution on a particular $\ket{\nu(t,s,d,d^A,d^B,q^B)}$ state (i.e., conditioning on this particular outcome); the joint mixed state will then simply be a weighted sum of these outputs.

-To trace this part of the protocol, instead of summing over $q^A\in\{0,1\}^n$, we will, for a particular $d$, write $q^A = \pi_d(q\up{A,0}, q\up{A,1})$, where $\pi_d$ is the permutation discussed immediately following Equation \ref{eq:gamma}.
+To trace this part of the protocol, instead of summing over $q^A\in\{0,1\}^n$, we will, for a particular $d$, write $q^A = \pi_d(q\up{A,0}, q\up{A,1})$, where $\pi_d$ is the permutation discussed earlier (see Equation \ref{eq:result:pi-example}).
 We will then sum over these sub strings, allowing us to write the state as:

 where $\ket{\mu(t,s,d,d^A,d^B,q^B,q\up{A,1})}_{AE} = $

 and where the sum is over all $q\up{A,0}\in J(s,q^B,q\up{A,1},d) = $

 Note that some of the $\ket{\mu(t,s,d,d^A,d^B,q^B,q\up{A,1})}$ vectors may be the zero vector.